 What ability liability?
 What if the drone were to crash and cause property damage?
 Whenever we fly, we have insurance to cover anything kind of damage that might occur.

-Drone photography is an exciting new business and its quite exciting being on the ground floor and watching it take off.
+Drone photography is an exciting new business, and its quite impressive being on the ground floor and watching it take off.

 If you’re interested in real estate photography, you can contact us at 405-848-7517 or visit barnesaerial.com.